 With this system, everyone who has a legitimate claim to the process gets an equal number of tokens.
 (Poker chips or Monopoly money work great!)
 Then they “bid” on the items they want.
 One brother can blow his entire wad claiming the Chippendale side table, while a sister might spread hers around on smaller items.
 If you want to work with a third party company, we recommend FairSplit.

-With this system you can draw lots or go from oldest to youngest to decide who goes first, but however you determine the order, be sure to change it up for every round to make it as fair as possible.
-So the person who goes last in the first round gets to go first in the second round, etc. Then, if Bill ends up with the etching that Sally really wanted, they can negotiate a trade between themselves after all of the selections have been made.
+With this system you can draw lots or go from oldest to youngest to decide who goes first.
+Just be sure to change it up for every round to make it as fair as possible.
+As in the person who goes last in the first round gets to go first in the second round, etc. Then, if Bill ends up with the etching that Sally really wanted, they can negotiate a trade between themselves after all of the selections have been made.